Snapchat/KeyDB-docs/docs/commands.md

   from I/O devices.

-Things like using the system time, calling KeyDB random commands like `RANDOMKEY`, or using Lua random number generator, could result into scripts that will not always evaluate in the same way.
+Things like using the system time, calling KeyDB random commands like `RANDOMKEY`, or using Lua's random number generator, could result in scripts that will not always evaluate in the same way.

 In order to enforce this behavior in scripts KeyDB does the following: